You can now borrow a digital radon detector from your local library!

 This is a pilot project.
 50 devices have been distributed amongst the NS Public Libraries for loan.
 However, we will be monitoring wait lists and will evaluate if more devices are needed.
 You can still buy a radon detector from the Lung Association of Nova Scotia.
 Click HERE to buy a long-term radon detector from the Lung Association.

 Thank you to our project partners:

-Due to the popularity of the radon detector library loan program, Bill Horne, MLA for Waverley, Fall River & Beaver Bank is now offering digital radon detectors for loan to his constituents.
-Please contact his contituency office for more information:
+Due to the popularity of the radon detector library loan program, certain MLAs are now offering digital radon detectors for loan to their constituents.
+Please contact their contituency offices for more information: